Takamasa-Fukase/AR-GunMan/README.md

 # AR-GunMan

 AR-GunMan is an excellent intuitive shooting game application written in Swift with ARKit and CoreMotion.
-I promise you that your boring days at home would be extreme sensational.
+I promise you that your boring days at home would be extremely sensational.

 # Demo